tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

                 brushcolor = rainbow[5]
 {% endhighlight %}

-The parent `< 30` and `< 60` conditions separate the two columns; the sub-conditions isolate the row.
+The outer `< 30` and `< 60` conditions separate the area into two columns; the sub-conditions isolate the row.
 Run the sketch.
-You can now select different colours during your paint session.
+You can now select different colours for painting.

 <figure>
   <img src="{{ site.url }}/img/pitl07/paint-app-colour-selection.png" />
-  <figcaption>Paint colours are selected from the palette at the top-left.</figcaption>
+  <figcaption>Select paint colours from the palette at the top-left.</figcaption>
 </figure>

-Next, we will add a feature for resizing the brush; this will be mapped to the scroll wheel.
-We will include a preview of the brush in the panel; this will indicate the colour, size, and shape.
-Locate the last line you wrote in the `draw()` function, and add everything from brush comment and onward:
+Next, we will add a feature for resizing the brush, mapping the function to the scroll wheel.
+In addition, there will be a profile of the brush below the swatches.
+This profile will reflect the active brush's colour, size, and shape.
+Locate the last line you wrote in the `draw()` function, and add the brush preview code the `draw` block.

 {% highlight py %}
     ...